What is Lewis Hamilton's net worth?

 Lewis Hamilton as a cultural icon

-As one of the world’s most marketable athletes, the F1 superstar has secured profitable endorsement deals with Tommy Hilfiger, Puma, Sony and Monster Energy
+As one of the world’s most marketable athletes, the F1 superstar has secured profitable endorsement deals with Tommy Hilfiger, Puma, Sony and Monster Energy.

 His other work includes featuring on a song by Christina Aguilera under the pseudonym XNDA, voicing an animated version of himself in the TV series Tooned, making appearances in Cars 2 and Cars 3, and producing several films and documentaries.

 But there is a lot more to Hamilton than fast cars, fashion and TV.
 He has heavily contributed to social activism.
-As the only black driver in Formula 1, Hamilton has been vocal about pushing for more diversity in the industry.
+As the only black driver in Formula One, Hamilton has been vocal about pushing for more diversity in the industry.

 He founded Mission 44 (named after his racing number) – a youth charity pushing for more inclusivity in the racing world.
 This initiative is supported by F1 through apprenticeships and professional development schemes to facilitate careers in science, technology, engineering, and mathematics (STEM) and motorsport.